mdickinson/bigfloat/bigfloat_cython/docs/index.rst

 Introduction
 ------------

-The :mod:`bigfloat` module is a Python wrapper for the MPFR library for arbitrary precision floating-point reliable arithmetic.
+The :mod:`bigfloat` package is a Python wrapper for the MPFR library for arbitrary precision floating-point reliable arithmetic.

 The `MPFR library <http://www.mpfr.org>`_ is a well-known portable C